 A Phase-in plan is a great solution for a company who sees the benefits of digital and is ready to start the migration process, but who cannot make the complete financial commitment immediately or who wants to get the maximum ROI from its existing analog system before moving to a fully-digital system.

 As for operations, the Phase-in plan allows radio managers to switch over departments one-at-a-time, which minimizes interruption to daily operations and allows for easy deployment to staff.
-As the analog radios are phased out over time, through either a departmental transistion process or through a scheduled replacement cycle, they are replaced with the dual operation radios.
+Analog radios are phased out over time, through either a departmental transition process or through a scheduled replacement cycle, they are replaced with the dual operation radios.
 Once the entire analog fleet has been replaced, the radios can be reprogrammed to create a fully-digital system.
 If analog infrastructure is involved, it will need to be replaced as well.
 Also, the FCC licensing will need digital modification.

 Many times the benefit of immediately accessing the new digital features will outweigh the benefit of phasing in the system, if so, a “Full Implementation” Plan can be a better course of action.
 Depending on what trade-in promotions are available, the rebates can often equal the financial gain of maximizing the ROI of the analog system.